uninstallio/android-sdk/README.md

 </receiver>
 ```

-If you want to use multiple receivers, the AndroidManifest.xml must appear, as follows:
+Example : If you want to use multiple receivers, the AndroidManifest.xml must appear, as follows:
 ```
 <!—Uninstall.io Install Receiver is first and will broadcast to all receivers placed below it -->